stratum-mining/sv2-workshop/md/sv2-workshop.md

 Edit `stratum/roles/jd-client/jdc-config-btcpp-workshop.toml` to make sure:
 - `pool_address` and `jd_address` have their IP
-- `pool_signature` has some custom string to identify yourself in the coinbase of the blocks you mine
+- `pool_signature` is identical to what your pool colleague put on their config.
+Putting the wrong value here will result in your templates being rejected by JDS.

 ---